lokii-space/Employee-Management-System/README.md

     pip install mysql-connector-python
     ```
 4. **Set up the MySQL database:**
-    - Import the provided `employee_management.sql` file into your MySQL server.
     - Update the database connection details in `config.py`.

 5. **Run the application:**